artginzburg/css-clamper/ReadMe.md

 //=> clamp(1rem, 0.643rem + 1.79vw, 1.5rem)
 ```

+## What?

+Responsive sizes.

+Set the minimum and maximum [font] sizes in `px` or `rem`.
+Same for viewport limits.
+The resulting size will scale proportionally to the client's viewport width, while staying within the specified limits.

+For example, if the viewport is bounded from 320px to 1920px (default), and the size is limited from 16px to 32px, then when the client's window width is 1120px — the base size will be 24px.

+## Where?

+Use with CSS-in-JS libraries, like [styled-components](https://styled-components.com/).

+### Why CSS-in-JS?

+My last projects are 100% TypeScript.
+No CSS.
+No SCSS.
+Just [PostCSS][postcss] and [Browserslist][browserslist] under the hood.
+It is the best front-end decision I've made so far, and I believe modern front-end should be built this way.

 ## Notes

 - `clamp()` can be used with anything, not just `font-size`.
 - You can swap `minSize` and `maxSize` to invert the responsiveness direction (max size on min viewport, min size on max viewport), e.g. for height tricks.
 This library takes care of that.
 - `clamp()` accepts negative values, e.g. for margins or absolute positioning.

+## Performance

+Please use Static Generation / SSR (bundled with Next.js), or [Babel macros](https://babeljs.io/blog/2017/09/11/zero-config-with-babel-macros) (bundled with CRA).
+Otherwise, all the calculations will run on your client's browser, impacting the load time (though the impact of this particular library is negligible).

 ## Custom viewport limits